 Do you wish to start meditating?
-Perhaps you have tried to start, but simply can’t find the discipline or time to start.
+Perhaps you have tried to start, but simply can’t find the discipline, or perhaps you are unsure how to begin.
 If that is your case, you came to the right place.
-This is a meditation guide for beginners, to help you build a meditation habit.
+This is a detailed guide of meditation for beginners, with a focus on building a meditation habit.

-This post is for those that are not yet hyper-motivated or hyper-disciplined, but know that meditation is beneficial, and need a bit of help from habit building science to start meditating.
+This post is for those that are not yet hyper-motivated or hyper-disciplined, but know that meditation is beneficial, and need a bit of help from habit building science to start a meditation routine.

 These principles are designed to make creating a meditation habit as easy as it can be.
 It will guide you to create triggers, setup small tweaks in your lifestyle (to facilitate practice and remove obstacles), and also increase your motivation.
 What you will learn in this post will also be useful for creating any other types of habit in your life.